-This warranty will be in effect from the date of delivery to the first retail consumer or the date the Product is first put into use, whichever occurs first and for the following periods:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

-- 1. TWELVE (12) CONSECUTIVE MONTHS, for private, recreational and commercial use, except for the items covered in points (2) and (3) below.
-Australia and New Zealand only: TWENTY-FOUR (24) CONSECUTIVE MONTHS, for private and recreational use. - 2.
-For the battery, SIX (6) CONSECUTIVE MONTHS

-3. For the tires, SIX (6) CONSECUTIVE MONTHS or until tires are worn to the last three thirty-second of an inch (3/32") (2.38 millimeters) for the front tires and the last five thirty-second of an inch (5/32") (3.97 millimeters) for the rear tire, whichever occurs first.
+- TWELVE (12) consecutive months, for private use or commercial use owners, except for the items covered in points (2) AND (3) below.
+Australia and New Zealand only: TWENTY-FOUR (24) consecutive months, for private and recreational use. - 2.
+For the battery, SIX (6) consecutive months - 3.
+For the tires, SIX (6) consecutive months or until tires are worn to the last three thirty-second of an inch (3/32") (2.38 millimeters) for the front tires and the last five thirty-second of an inch (5/32") (3.97 millimeters) for the rear tire, whichever occurs first.